The Tejpal rape case verdict and the Goa court quest for the ‘ideal’ sexual assault victim

 In March, the Supreme Court set aside a Madhya Pradesh High Court order asking a man accused in a sexual assault case to get the survivor to tie a rakhi to him as a condition for bail.
-The Supreme Court also issued several guidelines on how trial courts should handle orders relating to sexual crimes.
+The Supreme Court also issued several guidelines on how courts should handle orders relating to sexual crimes.

 One of the key points the Supreme Court discussed was the desire of courts to find the “ideal sexual assault victim”.